Alert Source Discuss

 Opaque byte array rather than an RLP array

-By having the second byte on be opaque bytes, rather than an RLP (or other encoding) list, we can support different encoding formats for the transaction payload in the future such as SSZ, LEB128, or a fixed width format.
+By having the bytes of request_data array from second byte on be opaque bytes, rather than an RLP (or other encoding) list, we can support different encoding formats for the request payload in the future such as SSZ, LEB128, or a fixed width format.

 Request source and validity